nicocodiaz/w5-discuss-questions-jordannholmes/README_Week6.md

 sed: Replace and delete function.
 Can be used to change words, tabs, numbers, and any other type of data provided.
 Also useful for deleting duplicate occurances.
 Could also use the commands "grep" or "awk" for replacing and deleting needs.

-Example for creating columns with the data types
+Example for creating columns with the data types:

 	 echo "1st_column%2nd_column%3rd_column..4th_column" > Tr8_Plants_Data.txt   ---   Displays the said columns
 	 sed 's/%/\t/g' Tr8_Plants_Data.txt   ---   Separates the columns of data with tabs and keeps their descriptive name